“The stars at night are big and bright…”

 Driving the Ennis bluebonnet trails

 Wondering when is the best time to see bluebonnets in Ennis?
 The Ennis Garden Club has you covered!
 They drive the trails every week and update the bloom status on the Ennis Bluebonnet Trails website, so you can be sure to see bluebonnets in peak bloom!

 The Ennis Welcome Center offers free maps of the three local trails, with locations marked where you’ll find horses, longhorn, and a winery among the bluebonnets.
+As you drive, ponder this fun Texas fact: if the Lone Star State were a country, it would be the 39th largest in the world!
 Along the trails, you’ll also see lemonade stands from entrepreneurial children and local honey from an Ennis beekeeper!
 Take your time and plan to make a lot of stops for flowers, wildlife, and a taste of local culture.

 Bluebonnet park Ennis, TX

 While the entire area is dusted with bluebonnets, many of the wildflowers grow on private properties.
 It’s important to respect the residents, so the Bluebonnet Trails map features several Ennis bluebonnet parks on public land.
 I recommend visiting the Ennis Veterans Memorial Park and Meadow View Nature Area for the best bluebonnet photos.
 At the latter, I only saw two people, so I was able to take my time and get all of my Instagram shots!

 Thanks to My Curly Adventures’ Instagram (an awesome source for Texan adventures!), I was able to find the famous Ennis Bluebonnet Trail Clydesdales using the coordinates 32°26’53.0″N 96°35’44.6″W. Scooping grain out of the two giant containers outside the fence, I made fast friends with these gorgeous creatures!